Jason La Canfora

-Jason La Canfora (born April 14, 1974) is an American sportswriter, radio host, and television sports analyst.
+Jason La Canfora (born April 14, 1974) is an American sportswriter, radio host, television sports analyst and health advocate.

 Career

 Television

 La Canfora joined NFL Network and NFL.com before the 2009 season and served as an NFL insider and reporter until 2012.
 La Canfora appeared on NFL Total Access, NFL GameDay Morning, NFL GameDay Final, and Thursday Night Kickoff.
 He also contributed stories and blogs to NFL.com.
 He replaced Adam Schefter, who left for ESPN.
 Before joining NFL Network, he worked ten years for The Washington Post and covered the Washington Redskins for six years.
 Prior to the Post, he was the Detroit Red Wings beat writer for the Detroit Free Press.

-On June 1, 2012, La Canfora announced via Twitter that he would be leaving NFL Network on July 1, 2012, after his contract expires for CBS Sports, replacing Charley Casserly on The NFL Today pregame show on Sundays.
+On June 1, 2012, La Canfora announced via Twitter that he would be leaving NFL Network on July 1, 2012, after his contract expired, for CBS Sports, replacing Charley Casserly on The NFL Today pregame show on Sundays.
 He currently co-hosts Inside Access with Jason La Canfora and Ken Weinman on WJZ-FM.

+He joined MASN as a contributor to the game telecasts and pre- and postgame shows of the Baltimore Orioles in June 2023.